Accessibility & Translation

 ABOUT THE COURSE

-A Level Law aims to help you to develop legal skills by studying the nature of law, legal issues and the English legal system, and private and public areas of substantive law.
+A Level Law aims to help you develop legal skills by studying the nature of law, legal issues the English legal system, and private and public areas of substantive law.

 You will learn how to analyse legal scenarios and develop legal arguments using case law.
 You will study different areas of private and public areas of law where you will analyse, apply, and evaluate the legal rules and principles of that area of law.
 You will apply legal rules to scenarios and formulate reasoned arguments which will be concise and logical legal arguments which are substantiated by legal authority, using appropriate legal terminology.